msorvig/qt-osx-testbench/README.md

 Qt on OS X Test Bench
 ============================

 The purpose of this repo is develop new tests for the Qt OS X ("cocoa") platform plugin.
+The main tests are:

+* auto/qcocoawindow
+* manual/testbench

+ There
-There is currently a manual test ("qt-osx-testbench") and an auto test ("tst_qcocoawindow").
+is currently a manual test ("qt-osx-testbench") and an auto test ("tst_qcocoawindow").

 Manual Test: qt-osx-testbench
 -----------------------------

 The manual test tests QWindow in various _external_ configurations

 * A stand-alone top-level QWindow